Admissions Procedures for Students with Criminal History

 Little Rock, AR 72209

-Make sure all of the requested information is mailed in as one packet.
-Once all of the information is received by the Office of Student Conduct, the Criminal History Committee will meet to review the information provided.
+Once the Office of Student Conduct receives all requested information, the Criminal History Admissions Committee will meet to review the information provided.
 Only complete applications will be reviewed.

-The Criminal History Committee will determine if the applicant is eligible for application to ASU.
-The committee may also recommend the applicant be admitted with or without special conditions related to major selection, course scheduling, involvement in campus activities and/or campus housing.
+The Criminal History Admission Committee will determine if the applicant can continue the admissions process to Arkansas State University-Jonesboro or A-State Online Programs.
+The committee may also recommend the applicant be admitted with or without special conditions related to major selection, course scheduling, involvement in campus activities, and/or campus housing.

-The decision of the review committee is final.
+The decision of the Criminal History Admissions Committee is final.
 Applicants and appropriate departments will be notified in writing of the decision.

 Applicants may not reapply for admission in the same academic year that they were denied by the Criminal History Admissions Committee unless there has been a change in their information.

 Not sure how to access your documents?
 Try the information below:

 Submit a freedom of information request to your arresting agency, and the prosecuting attorney's office that prosecuted your case.